 As the U.S. navigates a complex global landscape, the connection between economic strength and national security has become increasingly evident.
 U.S. Secretary of Commerce Gina Raimondo emphasized this link during a speech at the Atlantic Council in May 2024, highlighting the need for a cohesive strategy that integrates economic and national security [a1f21b44].

-The Biden administration has already taken steps to address these concerns, proposing a ban on Chinese software in vehicles due to cybersecurity risks, which reflects a growing awareness of the vulnerabilities posed by foreign technology [a1f21b44].
+The Biden administration has already taken steps to address these concerns, proposing a ban on Chinese software in vehicles due to cybersecurity risks, reflecting a growing awareness of the vulnerabilities posed by foreign technology [a1f21b44].
 Additionally, the upcoming 2024 Transatlantic Forum on GeoEconomics aims to align Western allies on critical issues in finance, technology, and energy, signaling a collaborative approach to economic security [a1f21b44].

 The need for a robust strategy is underscored by vulnerabilities exposed during recent global events, including the COVID-19 pandemic, Russia's invasion of Ukraine, and intensified competition with China.
 These challenges have been framed in the 2022 National Security Strategy, which identifies climate and energy security as existential threats [a1f21b44].